sdc-china/IDA-doc/_posts/2018-03-10-test-run-load-test.md

      - atOnceUsers(nbUsers): Injects a given number of users at once.

      - rampUsers(nbUsers) during(duration): Injects a given number of users distributed evenly on a time window of a given duration.

 **Notes**

-   If you choose BAW internal request checkbox true,it means in the report you will see every request/response networkinfo including image,js,css,portal scoial network etc in the report.
+   In default we will force predefined js,css,image,predefine reuqest pattern url etc  to be silent.A silent request will not be shown in the report.If you enable this checkbox,you can see more request like js,css,image etc information in the load test report.

   3. Click **Run** button to start the load test.